cmbuckley/cmbuckley.github.io/interests/climbing.md

 ---
 title: Climbing
+description: My interest in climbing over the years.
 layout: page
 ---
 I have always been fond of climbing, to some degree.
 From an early age I always climbed the nearest rock, tree, cliff face, or anything that looked scalable.
 My dad was always a great help --- though never a climber himself, he had a great ability to assess risk, and taught me likewise.
 He never really stopped me from climbing something beyond my abilities; rather, he told me why something was too risky.
 My mother was the reason I climbed everything --- in her day, she says she did the same.
 Nevertheless it is a mother's job to worry, but fortunately (for her) that mostly wore off!